 This chapter summarizes the steps in installing the G486-EVB system board into your system unit.
 It also includes a description of the area in which you must work and directions for memory installation.
 Before installing the system board, obtain the memory you plan to install.
-Please refer to the memory chart on page 2-3 for the number and type of HSIM modules needed.
+Please refer to the memory chart on page 2-3 for the number and type of High Density Single In-line Memory (HSIM) modules needed.